profsmith89/ctps/_sources/ales-c01.md

     while True:
         the_line = my_open_book.readline()
         print(the_line, end='')

+        # Check for EOF
         if the_line == '':
-            # We've read the entire book!
-            print("\nThe End.")
             break

+print("The End.")
 ```

-The block of code nested inside the `with-as` statement does the `open` and assigns our virtual finger to the name `my_open_book` just as before, but it also recognizes when control leaves this nested code block and automatically calls `close` on `my_open_book` for us.
+The `with-as` statement does the `open` and assigns our virtual finger to the name `my_open_book` just as before, but it also recognizes when control leaves the indented code block and automatically calls `close` on `my_open_book`.
 I wish I had something like this when I was a kid.

 This is one example of a way that designers include new language features that help you to avoid common errors and problems (i.e., errors and problems that repeatedly haunted programmers in older languages).
 Of course, you're protected only if you use these features!
 I encourage you to use this form for your own scripts.